Tight Robustness Certificates and Wasserstein Distributional Attacks for Deep Neural Networks: Introduction

-\begin{enumerate}[leftmargin=5mm] \item For a class of networks with Rectified Linear Unit (ReLU) activations \citep{nair2010rectified}, we analyze the upper and lower bounds of the Wasserstein Distributional Robust Optimization (WDRO) problem by connecting with the tight Lipschitz constant studied in \citealp{jordan2020exactly}.
-Our analysis is based on the classical underlying piecewise-affine structure of ReLU networks: on any strict ReLU cell, the logit map $\theta(\cdot)$ is affine with a constant input-logit Jacobian $J_D$.
-Our contribution is to leverage this structure for WDRO, which requires combining the Lipschitz constant of the logit map and the sensitivity of the softmax cross-entropy, or the DLR loss.
-Our first theoretical result yields an upper bound of WDRO induced by \(\bm{L} \triangleq 2^{1/s} \max_{\bm{D} \in\mathcal{D}_{\mathcal{X}}}\left\|J_{\bm{D}}\right\|_{{r}\to {s}}\), where \(J_{\bm{D}}\) is general Jacobian of the logit map.
-(See \ref{def:mask} for precise definition of \(J_{\bm{D}}\).)
-In addition, we derive a lower bound of WDRO by constructing a concrete and finite worst-case distribution.
-(See \eqref{eq:P_adv} for the explicit formulation.)
-This worst-case distribution is constructed by perturbing the empirical sample along the direction which the logit map is most varied.
-Moreover, we provide a sufficient condition where our lower and upper bounds match, and simulate an instance to illustrate this tightness, see Figure~\ref{fig:convergence}. \item We further analyze the upper and lower bounds of the Wasserstein Distributional Robust Optimization (WDRO) problem for a class of MLP with smooth activation and cross-entropy loss.
-Unlike ReLU activation or DLR loss, which might create degeneration edges, the chain rule is readily applied in this case, and the Lipschitz constant of the loss is naturally computed by estimating its gradients.
-Similar to the analysis of the ReLU networks, we obtain the upper bound of the WDRO as \(\bm{L} \triangleq 2^{1/s} \max_{x\in\mathcal{X}}\left\|\nabla\theta(x) \right\|_{{r}\to {s}}\) while the worst-case distribution and lower bound are constructed similar to the ReLU networks. \item Finally, we bridge the gap between WDRO theory and adversarial evaluation by introducing the Wasserstein Distributional Attack (WDA), which directly constructs adversarial distributions within the Wasserstein ball rather than restricting to point-wise perturbations.
-Unlike existing attacks that place all adversarial examples on the $\epsilon$-ball boundary, WDA flexibly interpolates between point-wise ($\kappa=1$) and truly distributional attacks ($\kappa>1$) by supporting adversarial distributions on $2N$ points.
-This offers a complementary perspective to strong baselines such as AutoAttack and the RobustBench leaderboard \citep{croce2020reliable,croce2robustbench}.
-Empirically, WDA with $\kappa=2$ consistently finds stronger adversarial examples than state-of-the-art methods across diverse settings: achieving lower robust accuracy than APGD-DLR on CIFAR-10/100 with WideResNet backbone \citep{zagoruyko2016wide} on both $\ell_\infty$ and $\ell_2$ perturbations.
-When integrated into the Adaptive Auto Attack framework, our method matches or exceeds the ensemble performance of A$^{3}$.
-These results demonstrate that the distributional perspective not only provides tighter theoretical certificates but also yields more effective attacks, validating our claim that existing robustness evaluations underestimate vulnerability by restricting to $\Omega_\infty$ rather than the larger $\Omega_1$ ambiguity set assumed by certificates. \end{enumerate}
+\begin{enumerate}[leftmargin=5mm] \item For a class of networks with Rectified Linear Unit (ReLU) activations \citep{nair2010rectified}, we analyse the upper and lower bounds of the Wasserstein Distributional Robust Optimization (WDRO) problem by connecting with the tight Lipschitz constant studied in \citealp{jordan2020exactly}.
+Our first theoretical result yields an upper bound of WDRO induced by $\bm{L} \triangleq 2^{1/r} \max_{\bm{D} \in\mathcal{D}_{\mathcal{X}}}\left\|J_{\bm{D}}\right\|_{{r}\to {s}}$, where $J_{\bm{D}}$ is general Jacobian of the logit map, see \ref{def:mask}.
+In addition, we derive a lower bound of WDRO by constructing a concrete and finite worst-case distribution, see \eqref{eq:P_adv}.
+This worst-case distribution is constructed by perturbing the empirical sample along the direction in which the logit map is most varied.
+Moreover, we provide a sufficient condition where our lower and upper bounds match, and simulate an instance to illustrate this tightness, see Figure~\ref{fig:convergence}.
+It is worth noting that not every Lipschitz constant yields a tight bound of WDRO, see Remark~\ref{remark}. \item We further analyse the upper and lower bounds of the WDRO problem for a class of architectures with smooth activation and cross-entropy loss.
+Unlike ReLU activation or DLR loss, which might create degeneration edges, the global differentiability of smooth networks enables an exact characterization of the Lipschitz constant via the gradient norm.
+Similar to the analysis of the ReLU networks, we obtain the upper bound of the WDRO as $\bm{L} \triangleq 2^{1/r} \max_{x\in\mathcal{X}}\left\|\nabla\theta(x) \right\|_{{r}\to {s}}$ while the worst-case distribution and lower bound are constructed similar to the ReLU networks. \item Finally, we bridge the gap between WDRO theory and adversarial evaluation by introducing the Wasserstein Distributional Attack (WDA) and its adaptive variant (WDA++), which directly constructs adversarial distributions within the Wasserstein ball rather than restricting to point-wise perturbations.
+Unlike existing attacks that place all adversarial examples on the $\epsilon$-ball boundary, WDA flexibly interpolates between point-wise ($\kappa=1$) and truly distributional attacks ($\kappa>1$) by supporting adversarial distributions on $2N$ points, see Figure~\ref{fig:inclusion_and_attack}.
+WDA++ further optimizes the $2N$-support distribution via adaptive transport budget allocation.
+Empirically, WDA and WDA++ consistently find stronger adversarial examples than state-of-the-art methods across diverse settings (\cref{tab:main-comparison}).
+When integrated into the Adaptive Auto Attack framework \citep{liu2022practical}, our method matches or exceeds the ensemble performance of A$^{3}$.
+Our results demonstrate that the distributional perspective not only provides tighter theoretical certificates but also yields more effective attacks.
+Crucially, this exposes the limitations of current evaluation standards (e.g., AutoAttack \citep{croce2020reliable}, RobustBench \citep{croce2robustbench}) which significantly overestimate robustness by restricting to $\Omega_\infty$ rather than the larger $\Omega_1$ ambiguity set assumed by certificates. \end{enumerate}